benjamind10/horiseon-web-services/README.md

+# About The Project:

+This is the first weeks challenge.
+It's a main goal is to re-factor a code that was already provided to us.
+The due date for this challenge is December 5, 2021

+# Built with:

+    - HTML
+    - CSS

+# Getting Started:

+In order to run this application you need to go to the following link: https://benjamind10.github.io/urban-octo-telegram/

+---

 # 01 HTML, CSS, and Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities and/or socio-economic restrictions have access to their website.
 Accessible websites are better optimized for search engines, and help companies avoid litigation.